Sampul-CodeMine/alx-pre_course/resources/sandbox_struggles.md

 ### Understanding important concepts about Docker

-Docker images: A Docker image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries, and settings.
+- **Docker images**: A Docker image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries, and settings.
-Docker containers: A Docker container is a runnable instance of a Docker image.
+- **Docker containers**: A Docker container is a runnable instance of a Docker image.
 It includes the application code and all of its dependencies, but it runs isolated from other containers on the same host.
-Dockerfile: A Dockerfile is a text file that contains the instructions for building a custom Docker image.
+- **Dockerfile**: A Dockerfile is a text file that contains the instructions for building a custom Docker image.
 It tells Docker what software to install, what configuration settings to use, and so on.
-Docker Hub: Docker Hub is a public registry of Docker images.
+- **Docker Hub**: Docker Hub is a public registry of Docker images.
 It allows you to find and share images with other users.
-Docker Compose: Docker Compose is a tool that allows you to define and run multi-container Docker applications.
+- **Docker Compose**: Docker Compose is a tool that allows you to define and run multi-container Docker applications.
 It makes it easy to manage complex applications that require multiple containers.

-Important Docker Commands
+### Important Docker Commands

 docker pull - This command is used to pull a Docker ubuntu image from a registry. docker run - creates and starts a Docker container from an image docker start - is used for containers that have been previously created but are currently stopped.
 If you want to create and start a new container in a single step, you can use the docker run command.